ashleyzhou972/bioMRF/README.md

 ### Step 2 Collapse interaction frequencies by gene pairs using four summary statistics (mean, median, max and min)
 Default quantile to cutoff interaction frequency is 0.9.

-i.e. if mean (or median, max, min) interaction frequency of a gene pair is greater than the 90% quantile of all gene pairs in that chromosome

-then an edge is inferred between the two genes
+i.e. if mean (or median, max, min) interaction frequency of a gene pair is greater than the 90% quantile of all gene pairs in that chromosome, then an edge is inferred between the two genes

-`Rscript genepairs_collapse_intra.R $homedir "$quantile" "$resolution"` To specify a chromosome, use `Rscript genepairs_collapse_intra.R $homedir "$quantile" "$resolution" '19'`, default is all chromosomes.
+`Rscript genepairs_collapse_intra.R $homedir "$quantile" "$resolution"` Default is all chromosomes, to specify a chromosome, use `Rscript genepairs_collapse_intra.R $homedir "$quantile" "$resolution" '19'`

 ### Step 3 (optional) Network info